Chennai Egmore–Thanjavur main line: History

-The South India Railway Company laid a 715 km-long metre-gauge trunk line from Chennai to Thoothukudi via Viluppuram, Cuddalore Port (then known as Cuddalore Junction), Mayiladuthurai, Thanjavur, Tiruchirapalli (then known as Trichinopoly), Madurai, Virudhunagar in 1880.
+The South India Railway Company laid a 715 km-long metre-gauge trunk line from Chennai to Thoothukudi via Viluppuram, Cuddalore Port (then known as Cuddalore Junction), Mayiladuthurai (then known as Mayavaram), Thanjavur, Tiruchirapalli (then known as Trichinopoly), Madurai, Virudhunagar in 1880.
 The 84 km-long Tindivanam–Cuddalore Port (then known as Cuddalore Junction) sector, 27.60 km long Cuddalore Port–Porto Novo sector and 19.71 km long Shyali–Mayiladuthurai sector were opened in 1877, thereby connecting Tindivanam to the already opened Tiruchirappalli–Nagapattinam line.
 But during gauge conversion in years 1995–2000 the 84 km-long Tindivanam–Cuddalore Port (then known as Cuddalore Junction) sector, 27.60 km-long Cuddalore Port–Porto Novo sector & 19.71 km-long Shyali–Mayiladuthurai sector were never made into -wide broad gauge line.

 Following an agreement between the British and the French, a 38 km-long metre-gauge line was laid between Puducherry and Viluppuram around 1877–1879.

 A -wide line was laid between Arakkonam and Kanchipuram (then known as Conjeevaram) in 1865 by Indian Tramway Company.
 The line was converted to metre gauge in 1878 and opened in 1891.
 The Chengalpattu–Walajabad line was opened in 1880.

 Viluppuram was connected to in 1927 by a 55 km-long railway track.